Syntax-Err0r/Syntax-Err0r.github.io/docs/Dumping_KeePass.md

 In addition I noticed once a user decrypts the password in KeePass, the password is stored in plaintext which introduces the possibility to just scrape memory.

 ![](assets/findmepassword.png)

+Lastly why stick to Passwords only?
+Seems like a nice Persistence mechanism for code injection into a trusted process.

 ### Detections